-This year Michigan AHEC celebrates its 10 year anniversary which is a good time to reflect on the accomplishments and milestones of the program.
-Michigan AHEC was established in 2010 by Wayne State University and was funded through a grant from the U.S. Health Resources and Services Administration (HRSA).
+The Michigan Area Health Education Center, a program of Wayne State University that seeks to increase access to quality primary health care providers in underserved communities, marked its 10th anniversary recently.
+In 2010, Michigan AHEC was funded through a grant from the U.S. Health Resources and Services Administration (HRSA).
 Since that time, Michigan AHEC has worked to reduce disparities throughout the state by increasing access to health professional training programs, coalition building and strengthening health professions education pipeline and clinical education programs.
-Thanks to the efforts of Michigan AHEC and its host partners, we can report many accomplishments across the state since 2010, such as the establishment of five regional centers in Detroit, Mount Pleasant, Grand Rapids, Calumet and Houghton Lake.
+Thanks to the efforts of Michigan AHEC and its host partners, we can report many accomplishments across the state since its founding, such as the establishment of five regional centers in Detroit, Mount Pleasant, Grand Rapids, Calumet and Houghton Lake.
 Other accomplishments include:

 - Michigan AHEC was formed as a collaborative interdisciplinary effort between the Wayne State University School of Medicine and the Wayne State University College of Nursing.
 It is administered by Co-Prinicpal Investigators Dr. Tsveti Markova, Professor, Department of Family Medicine and Public Health Sciences, Wayne State University School of Medicine and Dr. Ramona Benkert, Interim Dean and Professor, Wayne State University College of Nursing.
 It is the only AHEC in the country that is jointly administered by a School of Medicine and a College of Nursing.

 - Michigan AHEC completed the full implementation of the AHEC Database Management System (ADMS) in 2015.
 ADMS maximizes cloud technology to support the data management and HRSA reporting needs for the Michigan AHEC Program Office and Regional Centers;